Ergonomics. Exercises 9–16 involve applications to ergonomics, as... | Channels for Pearson+

 Z-Score

-A Z-score is a statistical measurement that describes a value's relationship to the mean of a group of values.
-It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-In this problem, the Z-score will help determine how many standard deviations the weight of 148 lb is from the mean weight of adult males, facilitating the calculation of the probability that a randomly selected male weighs more than this value.
+A Z-score is a statistical measurement that describes a value's relationship to the mean of a group of values, expressed in terms of standard deviations.
+It is calculated by subtracting the mean from the value and dividing by the standard deviation.
+In this problem, calculating the Z-score for the mean weight of the 25 men will help determine the probability that their mean weight exceeds a specified threshold.

 Recommended video: